 Planning Your Interactive Read aloud

 So are you ready to transform your read-alouds?
-I break the planning process down to five simple steps.
+I break the planning process down into five simple steps.
 The first step is to find text that you think your students will love, and hopefully integrate into your academic units.

 Second, sit down and read the text yourself.
 Look at your standards, does this book address any of them?
 Choose a skill or two as a focus.
 The third step is to pick out vocabulary words that you would like to address, preferably words that are found across content areas (tier 2 words).
 Next, pick out stopping points where you can have discussions with your students, think-pair-share, and even have them act parts out.
 Finally, decide on an extension activity that you can do with my students.
-I try to come up with an extension activity that reinforces the focus skill that I planned for the read aloud.
-I have a form that I use to help me plan my interactive read alouds.
+I try to come up with an extension activity that reinforces the focus skill that I planned for the read-aloud.
+I have a form that I use to help me plan my interactive read-alouds.
 You can grab yours below.

 It’s time!
 You have your read-aloud planned, you are ready to go.
-My students have a talking partner, so during turn and talks they have a pre-determined partner.
+My students have a talking partner, so during turn and talks, they have a pre-determined partner.
 I spread my interactive read-alouds out over a few days.
-Day one, I introduce the book and the skill we will be focusing on.
+On day one, I introduce the book and the skill we will be focusing on.
 I read the book, using stopping points to have meaningful discussions about the text or vocabulary.
 We ask questions and dive deep into the text.
-The next day, I reread all or part of the book, depending on the length of the book and review any important parts I want to revisit.
+The next day, I reread all or part of the book, depending on the length of the book, and review any important parts I want to revisit.
 We begin each day by reviewing our purpose.
 Day two and beyond is when I do an extension activity.
 This may include a class-made anchor chart, writing, craft, etc.

 You should be all set!
 Start picking out those books and planning your interactive read-alouds!
 If you are looking to save time, you can check out our interactive read alouds in The Teacher Bag Store.